-- 3. Members are transferred to Disability Inactive pursuant to Title 8 of the Rules for Enforcement of Lawyer Conduct or equivalent disciplinary rules applicable to the member's license type.
-Any member seeking to transfer from Disability Inactive to Inactive member status must first establish that the member has complied with the requirements of Title 8 of the ELC or equivalent rules applicable to the member's license type, and then must submit a written request to make the change and comply with all applicable licensing requirements for Inactive members. - 4.
+- 2. Members are transferred to Disability Inactive pursuant to Title 8 of the ELC, ELPOC, or ELLLTC.
+Any member seeking to transfer from Disability Inactive to Inactive member status must first establish that the member has complied with the requirements of Title 8 of the ELC, ELPOC, or ELLLTC, and then must submit a written request to make the change and comply with all applicable licensing requirements for Inactive members. - 3.
 All members who have been Active or Judicial, or a combination of Active and Judicial, members for 50 years may qualify for Honorary status.
-A qualified member may request to change to Honorary status by submitting a written request and any required application. - 5.
-An Active member may apply to change from Active to Inactive_status while grievances or disciplinary proceedings are pending against such member.
-Such transfer, however, shall not terminate, stay or suspend any pending grievance or proceeding against the member.

-F. CHANGE OF MEMBERSHIP STATUS TO JUDICIAL
+A qualified member may request to change to Honorary status by submitting a written request and any required application. - 4.
+An Active member may apply to change from Active to Inactive\status while grievances or disciplinary proceedings are pending against such member.
+Such transfer, however, shall not terminate, stay or suspend any pending grievance or proceeding against the member. - F. CHANGE OF MEMBERSHIP STATUS TO JUDICIAL